MarkusWME/phpBB---Private-Categories/README.md

 To install the extension you have to do the following steps:

 1. Copy the /pcgf/ folder into your phpBB extension folder /ext/
-2. Navigate to the ACP to Customize -> Manage extensions
+2. Navigate to the ACP to Customize &rarr; Manage extensions
 3. Search the extension under the disabled extensions category and click it's enable link

+To enable the functionality of the extension you have to set which categories should be private.
+You can do this in the ACP under _Forums &rarr; Manage forums &rarr; Private categories_.

+After you have set the categories that should be private you have to set forum permissions for users or groups.
+By default anybody is allowed to do anything.

 ## Requirements
 * php 5.3.3 or newer